Fingal: Geography and subdivisions

 Fingal is one of three counties into which County Dublin was divided in 1994.
 Swords is the county town.
 The other large urban centre is Blanchardstown.
 Smaller towns include Balbriggan and Malahide.
-Suburban villages with extensive housing include Baldoyle, Castleknock, Howth (and Sutton), Lusk, Portmarnock, Skerries.
+Suburban villages with extensive housing include Baldoyle, Castleknock, Howth (and Sutton), Lusk, Donabate,Portmarnock, Skerries.
 Small rural settlements exist in the northern and western parts of the county.
-The motto of the arms of Fingal reads Flúirse Talaimh is Mara meaning "Abundance of Land and Water".
+The motto of the arms of Fingal reads Flúirse Talaimh is Mara meaning "Abundance of Land and Sea".
 The motto reflects the strong farming and fishing ties historically associated with the area.
 It also features a Viking longboat, which represents the arrival of the Norse in Fingal, where they became integrated with the existing Irish.

 Fingal is bordered by County Meath to the north, by Kildare to the west and by Dublin city to the south.
 At the Strawberry Beds, the River Liffey separates the county from South Dublin.